bentaljaard/hello-hackfest/README.md

 # Pre-requisites

+## Install multiarch deamonset on OpenShift

 In order for this application to run on OpenShift, please be sure to install the qemu-user-static deamonset from the https://github.com/qiot-project/qiot-multiarch-ocp repo.
 This will enable the platform to run multiarch containers.

+## Notes on Storage Classes

+In order for MVN dependencies to be cached properly, persistent volumes need a storage class that allows volumes to be retained.
+Create a new strage class on your target environment that specifies the reclaimPolicy as Retain and update the Persistent Volume Claim manifests with your new storage class.
+The exmaples in this repo assumes you are using the local storage operator and therefore references a local storage class.
+Typically when you deploy on OpenShift running on AWS you would need to create a GP2 storage class that specifies the retain policy as mentioned above.

 # Deploying Application to OpenShift